-Raw meat, fish, and poultry provide some of the greatest hazards to one’s health in the refrigerator.
-Place these items in sealable containers or place a plate underneath them to ensure that any juices don’t escape.
-Don’t unwrap food that has already been wrapped at the store until its ready to be used.
-Re-wrapping food that isn’t yet ready for cooking just exposes it to potential bacteria and can make it unsafe to eat when it does come time to be cooked.
+Raw meat, fish, and poultry provide some of the refrigerator’s greatest hazards to one’s health.
+For best results, place these items in sealable containers or a plate underneath them to ensure that any juices don’t escape.
+For that same reason, don’t unwrap food that has already been wrapped at the store until it’s ready to be used.
+Re-wrapping food that isn’t yet ready for cooking exposes it to potential bacteria and can make it unsafe to eat when it is time to be cooked.
 Place these foods near the bottom of the refrigerator since it’s the coolest and darkest portion of most units.

 - Raw ground meats, all poultry, seafood, and other meats can keep for up to two days.

 - Raw roasts, steaks, and chops can keep up to five days.

 - Cooked meat, poultry, and seafood keep for up to four days.

 If meat isn’t used within a few days, it should be placed in a freezer bag with as much air removed from the bag as possible.
 Then, place the bags in the freezer for use at a later time.

 Using a vacuum-sealed bag doesn’t prolong the life of the meat in the refrigerator, though.
 Bacteria already exists in meat, poultry, and fish, and sealing the bacteria in does nothing to prevent it from growing.
 It may prevent the introduction of new bacteria, but it’s important to still follow the spoilage schedule to prevent unsafe conditions.
 Write the date that the food was acquired on the bag to ensure that it’s thrown away when too old.